awslabs/aws-iot-device-client/README.md

 ### Fleet Provisioning Feature Configuration Options:

 The Fleet Provisioning feature is disabled by default.
-You can enable it by using a CLI argument or in the configuration file.
+You can use the JSON config file and/or CLI options to enable/disable the feature.

+To get started with the feature you will need to set the right configuration.
+This consists of two required parameters and one optional parameter

+**Required Parameters:**

+`enabled`: Whether or not the Fleet Provisioning feature is enabled (True/False).

+`template-name`: The Fleet Provisioning Template name

+**Optional Parameter:**

+`csr-file`: Path to the CSR file.
+If CSR file is not provided, the Device Client will use Private key and Claim certificate for provisioning the device

 #### Configuring the Fleet Provisioning feature via the command line:
 ```